vanilla-thunder/oxid-module-childtplmod/README.md

 ## Got tired of editing module templates on every update?
-This module lets you override templates and tempalte blocks from modules with templates from your theme directory.
+This module lets you override templates and template blocks from modules with templates from your theme directory.
-So, **as theme designer**, you can provide adopted module tempaltes for your theme,
+So, **as theme designer**, you can provide adopted module templates for your theme,
 or as **shop owner / developer** you can keep original module templates for easy updates and store your own modified templates in theme directory

 # how it works: